 We continue to show that commitment through laws that require each law enforcement agency not only to have a written policy regarding racial profiling, but also to provide additional training to officers and to promote the use of effective, non-combative methods for carrying out their duties in a racially and culturally diverse environment.

 Missouri’s law enforcement members continue to do commendable work in the face of many challenges.
 I appreciate their efforts and willingness to compile the information for these annual reports.

-The number of agencies that did not comply with the vehicle stops reporting law in 2011 increased to 25.
-This represents an increase from 2010 when 24 departments failed to report.
+The number of agencies that did not comply with the vehicle stops reporting law in 2012 decreased to 23.
+This represents a slight decrease from 2011 when 25 departments failed to report.
 Failure to report is unacceptable and should be considered so by the General Assembly.
 A list of these agencies has been turned over to the Governor for imposition of the statutory sanctions.